dmichaels/public/books/toread.md

 1. <a href="https://www.amazon.com/Demian-Story-Sinclairs-Penguin-Classics/dp/0143106783/" target="_top">Demian (Hermann Hesse)</a>
 1. <a href="https://www.amazon.com/dp/0060932236" target="_top">Essays of E.B.
 White (E.B.
 White)</a>
 1. <a href="https://www.amazon.com/Invisible-Cities-Anniversary-Italo-Calvino/dp/0063417626/" target="_top">Invisible Cities (Italo Calvino)</a>
-1. <a href="https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359/" target="_top">The Beginning of Infinity: Explanations That Transform the World (David Deutsch)</a>
 1. <a href="https://www.amazon.com/Finland-Station-Writing-History-Classics/dp/0374533458/" target="_top">To the Finland Station: A Study in the Acting and Writing of History (Edmund Wilson)</a>
 1. <a href="https://www.amazon.com/Reappraisals-Reflections-Forgotten-Twentieth-Century/dp/0143115057/" target="_top">Reappraisals: Reflections on the Forgotten Twentieth Century (Tony Judt)</a>
 1. <a href="https://www.amazon.com/Scarlet-Pimpernel-Baroness-Orczy/dp/B09325S6XH/" target="_top">The Scarlet Pimpernel (Baroness Orczy)</a>